 Etish-Andrews won the association’s George Commenator lifetime achievement award for her extensive service over the last three decades.
-Etish-Andrews taught at Lesley for many years and advises the International Higher Education and Intercultural Relations (IHEIR) program.
+Etish-Andrews taught at Lesley for many years and advises the International Higher Education program.
 Over several decades, she supervised Lesley students’ internships and independent studies.

 “The recognition by my peers of my devotion to the field, and to international education, means a lot to me,” says Etish-Andrews, who recently retired as director of the International Center at Tufts University, where she oversaw many Lesley interns and hired Lesley alumni.
 “The award touched and moved me in a way that just reinforced everything I do.”

 Struzska-Tyamayev won NAFSA’s Rising Professional Award, which honors people who have worked in the field for five years or less.

 “I’m very touched to be recognized in such a way, especially as there are plenty of other deserving folks in our region,” says Struzska-Tyamayev, director of the Center for Global Education at Simmons University.
 She earned her master’s degree from Lesley in International Higher Education in 2016 (which was called the International Higher Education & Intercultural Relations program at that time).
 “It’s very motivating for me to keep making a difference in our field.”

 Struzska-Tyamayev recalled the encouragement and guidance she received from Lesley faculty like Etish-Andrews, and she urges other young professionals to make those connections.